A Scalable AutoML Approach Based on Graph Neural Networks: Experiments

 \subsection{Baselines}

-We empirically validate {\sysname} against three AutoML systems: (1) Auto-Sklearn (v0.14.0) \cite{autosklearn} which is the overall winner of multiple challenges in the ChaLearn AutoML competition \cite{chalearn}, and one of the top 3 competitors reported in the Open AutoML Benchmark \cite{automl_benchmark}.
+We empirically validate {\sysname} against three AutoML systems: (1) Auto-Sklearn (v0.14.0) \cite{autosklearn} which is the overall winner of multiple challenges in the ChaLearn AutoML competition \cite{chalearn}, and one of the top 4 competitors reported in the Open AutoML Benchmark \cite{automl_benchmark}.
 (2) FLAML (v0.6.6) \cite{flaml}: an AutoML library designed with both accuracy and computational cost in mind.
-FLAML is shown to outperform Auto-Sklearn among other systems on two AutoML benchmarks using a low computational budget, and (3) AL \cite{al}: a meta-learning-based AutoML approach that utilizes dynamic analysis of Kaggle notebooks, an approach that has similarities with ours.
+FLAML outperforms Auto-Sklearn among other systems on two AutoML benchmarks using a low computational budget, (3) AL \cite{al}: a meta-learning-based AutoML approach that utilizes dynamic analysis of Kaggle notebooks, an approach that has similarities to ours, and (4) VolcanoML (v0.5.0)~\cite{VolcanoML}, a recent AutoML approach which proposes efficient decomposition strategies for the large AutoML search spaces. \hitext{In all our experiments, we used the latest code provided by the authors for existing systems, the same exact hardware, time budget, and the parameters recommended by the authors of these systems.}